 So now that you have your practice set up, you're ready to take it to the next level and start creating a brand that you can market to the community.
 But where do you begin?
 You may be tempted to take on this task yourself, but if you're striving for true optical marketing success it might be in your best interest to hire a professional.
+Keep reading to see how you can find the best designer for your optical practice.

 Once you find that perfect designer, the real work is just beginning.
 It is important to respect and work with your designer so you can come up with what is best for your brand.
 We asked our in-house designer for some tips on how to work successfully with a designer to make the process as simple and successful as possible.